 Dementia is one of the biggest challenges we face today.
 Research offers hope.
 It is only through research that we can understand what causes the disease, develop effective treatments, improve care and hopefully one day find a cure.

 One of the big difficulties researchers face today is recruiting participants for their studies.
 At the same time, many people are looking for studies to contribute to and take part in, but don't know where to find out about them.

-This is why the National Institute for Health Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society have developed Join Dementia Research, a service which allows people to register their interest in participating in dementia research and be matched to suitable studies.
+This is why the National Institute for Health and Care Research (NIHR) in partnership with Alzheimer Scotland, Alzheimer's Research UK and Alzheimer's Society have developed Join Dementia Research, a service which allows people to register their interest in participating in dementia research and be matched to suitable studies.

 You can register your interest in taking part